Conformal cyclic cosmology

-Conformal cyclic cosmology (CCC) is a cosmological model in the framework of general relativity and proposed by theoretical physicist Roger Penrose.
+Conformal cyclic cosmology (CCC) is a cosmological model in the framework of general relativity, proposed by the theoretical physicist Roger Penrose.
 In CCC, the universe iterates through infinite cycles, with the future timelike infinity (i.e. the latest end of any possible timescale evaluated for any point in space) of each previous iteration being identified with the Big Bang singularity of the next.
 Penrose popularized this theory in his 2010 book Cycles of Time: An Extraordinary New View of the Universe.

 Basic construction

 Penrose's basic construction is to connect a countable sequence of open Friedmann–Lemaître–Robertson–Walker metric (FLRW) spacetimes, each representing a Big Bang followed by an infinite future expansion.
 Penrose noticed that the past conformal boundary of one copy of FLRW spacetime can be "attached" to the future conformal boundary of another, after an appropriate conformal rescaling.
 In particular, each individual FLRW metric $g_{ab}$ is multiplied by the square of a conformal factor $\Omega$ that approaches zero at timelike infinity, effectively "squashing down" the future conformal boundary to a conformally regular hypersurface (which is spacelike if there is a positive cosmological constant, as is currently believed).
 The result is a new solution to Einstein's equations, which Penrose takes to represent the entire universe, and which is composed of a sequence of sectors that Penrose calls "aeons".

 The conformal cyclic cosmology hypothesis requires that all massive particles eventually vanish from existence, including those which become too widely separated from all other particles to annihilate with them.
 As Penrose points out, proton decay is a possibility contemplated in various speculative extensions of the Standard Model, but it has never been observed.
 Moreover, all electrons must also decay, or lose their charge and/or mass, and no conventional speculations allow for this.

 In his Nobel Prize Lecture video, Roger Penrose moderated his previous requirement for no mass, beginning at 26:30 in the video, allowing some mass particles to be present as long as the amounts are insignificant with nearly all of their energy being kinetic, and in a conformal geometry dominated by photons.